-- 1) Certification, by the installer, is obtained stating that the roof is able to support the additional weight of the solar installation. - 2) Certification, by the installer, that the infrastructure will not produce glare that would cause a safety hazard.
+- 1) Certification, by the installer, is obtained stating that the roof is able to support the additional weight of the solar installation. - 2) Certification, by the installer, that the infrastructure will not produce glare that would cause a safety hazard. - 3) The highest point of the roof mounts may not exceed 55 feet and must have the fire chief's approval if the highest point exceeds 47 feet.
+[Added 3-12-2024 ATM by Art.
+Z-240-03]

-§ 220-50.4.
+§ 220-111.
 Ground mounts.

 - 1) Lot coverage: The solar panels shall not be counted in lot coverage calculations because the runoff from the panels can be recharged into the ground below the panels.
 Any mounting pads or ballast shall be counted in the lot coverage calculations. - 2) Buffering and screening: All ground mounted hardware must meet setback requirements and in addition must provide some type of visual screening either by vegetation, fencing, or alternate method.
-The height of the screening shall match the height of the panels. - 3) The screening shall be applied to each ground mounted panel except in cases where there is an array of panels in which case the screening only needs to screen the array as a whole.
-In no cases shall screening be required that would impair the array's ability to generate electricity or hot water. - 4) For Large and Very Large Solar Systems the structure setback requirements shall be 200 feet.
+The height of the screening shall match the height of the panels.
+In no case shall the height of the panels exceed 20 feet.
+[Amended 3-12-2024 ATM by Art.
+Z-240-03] - 3) The screening shall be applied to each ground mounted panel except in cases where there is an array of panels in which case the screening only needs to screen the array as a whole.
+In no cases shall screening be required that would impair the array's ability to generate electricity or hot water. - 4) For Large and Very Large Solar Systems the structure setback requirements shall be 50 feet.
+[Amended 3-12-2024 ATM by Art.
+Z-240-03]

-§ 220-50.5.
+§ 220-112.
 Carport mounts.